avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 #. install.packages() for installing an R package (except for
    Bioconductor R libraries), if you have a direct internet connection
-#. retrieveuniprotseqs() from "Rfunctions.R", which uses SeqinR to
-   retrieve protein sequences from UniProt
-#. retrievegenbankseqs() from "Rfunctions.R", which uses SeqinR to
-   retrieve DNA or mRNA sequences from NCBI
 #. write.fasta() from the SeqinR package for writing sequences to a
    FASTA-format file
 #. read.alignment() from the SeqinR packagek for reading in a